-2012 Anime Movies: Fullmetal Alchemist: The Sacred Star of Milos and The Secret World of Arrietty
+Film Review: Fullmetal Alchemist: The Sacred Star of Milos

 Fullmetal Alchemist: The Sacred Star of Milos

-This movie seemed more similar to Brotherhood than the original series, for instance, in this movie the geography and cultural diversity of the alchemical world is explored more than in the original series.
-Unlike the previous movie, which takes place in two separate but simultaneously occurring timelines in parallel worlds, this one explores a new city within "the alchemy world", creating much less confusion and unneeded plot complication than the previous FMA movie, Conqueror of Shamballa, which I felt was an improvement.
+This movie was more similar to Brotherhood than the original series.
+In this movie, the geographical and cultural diversity of the alchemyl world is explored more than in the original anime series.
+The previous film takes place in two separate but simultaneously occurring timelines in parallel worlds, but instead, this one explores a new city within "the alchemy world".
+This creates less plot confusion than the previous Fullmetal Alchemist movie, Conqueror of Shamballa.